 Hand Drawn – Are You Able To Draw Your Design For Painting Wood Signs?

 If you have the ability to draw freehand you can use a pencil or colored marker (Preferably erasable) to draw your letters on your wood sign, and completely avoid all the effort and cost of the stencil which is huge (Have a friend that can draw?).
 This allows you to be super creative and not worry about the cumbersome stencils mention above.
 Additionally, you would be able to paint your wood sign with little to no cost except for the brushes and paint.

 There are many advantages to painting your letters to create your masterpiece on your wood sign project.
 Below I have created a table for you to view and make a determination on what option is the best for you.
 The main factor(s) involved was limited knowledge, minimum budget, and one-time effort for my masterpiece painted wood sign.

 |Painting Method||Cost||Level of Difficulty|

 (*) Denotes extra equipment needed – Con: Cost of equipment and learning curve

 Are painting letters on wood signs hard?
-Painting letters on your wood sign is not hard but can be time consuming.
+Painting letters on your wood sign is not hard but can be time-consuming.
 Plan plenty of time to ensure your paint dries completely.
-With patience, effort and a little fun you can achieve the vision in your mind of the end product.
+With patience, effort, and a little fun you can achieve the vision in your mind of the end product.

 Why do my letters bleed when I’m painting wood signs with stencils?
-When using the stencil for painting your sign, if you are not getting a good seal around edge of your letters on the stencil the paint will seep under the edge of the stencil and the letters will not be crisp and clear.
+When using the stencil for painting your sign, if you are not getting a good seal around the edge of your letters on the stencil the paint will seep under the edge of the stencil and the letters will not be crisp and clear.